gitter-badger/mixerclient/README.md

     })
 })
 ```
+No token?
+Go to https://connormcf.com/mixeroauth/.

-Further documentation can be found in the docs directory.
+Further documentation can be found in the [documentation directory](https://github.com/ConnorMcF/mixerclient/tree/master/docs) in the repo.

 License
 ----